Today’s my birthday. At 23.11 – or 11.11 pm, which somehow sounds more magical :-) – I turn 45.

 This is the Kermit cake my mum made for my 3rd birthday.

-4. I used to be afraid of cows.
-I’m no longer afraid of them today and recently heard about a Dutch family advocating the benefits of contact with cows, or hugging cows, for mental health.
+4. When I was little, I was afraid of cows.
+I’m no longer afraid of them today and recently heard about a Dutch family advocating the benefits of cow hugging for mental health.
 The other day I was writing about the benefits of hugging.
 I hadn’t thought about cows!

 7. I loved visiting my grandparents in London, climbing the apple tree, eating rice pudding and drinking Scotch whisky with ginger ale with my grandad (I assume it was a tiny sip of whisky, if any at all!) and playing chess or cards.